 - general symptoms such as fatigue and feeling unwell.

-Speak to your doctor about your symptoms.
-They will take your history, examine your joints and may order an x-ray and some tests.
 If appropriate, your doctor will refer you to a specialist, often a rheumatologist, for diagnosis and specialised management of your condition.

 Living with arthritis can be different from person to person, and symptoms can vary from day to day.
 Treatment and management options vary with the type of arthritis, its severity and the parts of the body affected.